From 'geriatric pregnancy' to '35+ pregnancy:' There's a better way to talk to pregnant people - KION546

 “We know that infertility and pregnancy loss are often accompanied by deep feelings of inadequacy, shame and guilt, and (the) last thing a patient needs to hear is that she is somehow a failure or part of her body failed her or is incompetent,” said Goldman, who was not involved with the Peanut glossary.

-“The words we do really do matter, patients hear them and process them on a deep level.”
+“The words we use really do matter, patients hear them and process them on a deep level.”

 Why change is slow